If you imagined pre-crazy Mel Gibson, half naked and about to be decapitated? Well played.

 Basically, everyone’s trying to put a price on your information.
 But you can protect yourself, at least a little bit.
 I never download an app without looking at the permissions that it’s requesting.
 If I’m downloading a photo editing app, I check the permissions to see what it “needs,” because it probably doesn’t NEED much.
 In addition to checking permissions, I’ve been running F-Secure Freedome on my devices.
 This handy protective app blocks websites that could be tracking my information.
 It checks out my apps when I download them.
 It blocks tracking attempts.
 It basically protects me from myself and those “harmful” websites I visit.

 It’s super easy to use and keeps you secure by encrypting your data on free Wi-Fi networks, keeping your virtual identity anonymous, changing your virtual location so you can’t be tracked, and blocking harmful sites and apps.
-This video sums it up pretty succinctly:

 If you’re interested in trying out F-Secure Freedome for yourself, you can do so (and I’m loving it) by visiting Freedome VIP.
 I even have a special code for my readers so you can try it out for free for 90 days: qsf257

 After the trial, the annual subscription is only $16.99, and the monthly subscription is $1.99.
 I spend more than that on a single nail polish.
 And it makes me feel better about being on the internet all the time.

 As an added bonus, if you try F-Secure Freedome, you’ll have the chance to win an iPad mini and a free year of F-Secure Freedome to keep your privacy safe on your new device.
 You can enter via the Giveaway tool below.

 Blog Friends, what do you do to protect your privacy online?
 Do you use any apps or tools to keep yourself anonymous?
 Are you going to try Freedome?